mirror-shades/doxa/docs/index.md

     Verses on the Middle Way (2nd–3rd century CE)
 ```

-Doxa is a simple to write, highly readible language based on four corned logic inspired by the logic of Nagarjuna.
+Doxa is a simple to write, highly readible language based on four corned logical values inspired by the logic of Nagarjuna.
 In Doxa there are no booleans.
 Doxa instead uses a four cournered logical unit called a tetra.
 Tetras can represent true and false, which act as you would expect them to in a traditional programing language.

 ## Documentation